 You will be given notice when a decision is made that denies your request for services or reduces, suspends or terminates the services you already receive.
 You have the right to file an "appeal" when you do not agree with such a decision.
 There are two ways you can appeal these decisions.
 There are also time limits on when you can file an appeal once you receive a decision about your services.

 You may:

-- Ask for a "Local Appeal" by contacting your local customer service office listed on pages 31 and 32 and/or - File for a State Alternative Dispute Resolution if you have MI Child, private insurance only, or no insurance and do not agree with the outcome of the local appeal
+- Ask for a "Local Appeal" by contacting your local Customer Service office listed on pages 30 and 31 and/or - Ask at any time for a Medicaid Fair Hearing before an Administrative Law Judge (a state appeal) if you have Medicaid or Healthy Michigan Plan (HMP) - File for a State Alternative Dispute Resolution if you have MI Child, private insurance only, or no insurance and do not agree with the outcome of the local appeal